Ocean Networks Canada presents at the 166th Meeting of the Acoustical Society of America in San Francisco, 2-6 December 2013

 Remote performance assessment of cabled observatory hydrophone systems

-Session 1aAO3: Nathan D. Merchant (Department of Physics, Univ. of Bath, Bath, United Kingdom), D. Tom Dakin, John Dorocicz (Ocean Networks Canada, Univ. of Victoria, Ocean Networks Canada, Victoria, BC, Canada), and Philippe Blondel (Dept. of Phys., Univ. of Bath, Bath, United Kingdom)
+Session 1aAO3: Nathan D. Merchant Univ. of Bath, Bath, United Kingdom), Tom Dakin, John Dorocicz (Ocean Networks Canada, Univ. of Victoria, Ocean Networks Canada, Victoria, Canada), and Philippe Blondel (Univ. of Bath, Bath, United Kingdom)

 The increasing expansion of cabled undersea observatories worldwide presents a unique opportunity to develop and deploy hydrophone systems for long-term monitoring of underwater noise.
 Among the first such observatories, the NEPTUNE and VENUS networks operated by Ocean Networks Canada (ONC) have been pioneering in their implementation of acoustic monitoring systems and are projected to continue operation with an anticipated lifetime of 25 years.
 One challenge that arises from decades-long deployments is the need to assess the consistency of data quality from operational instruments.
 Since the replacement or in situ calibration of instruments can be costly and problematic, it is expedient if such performance assessment can be conducted remotely.
 Here, we present methods of detecting deterioration in the performance of cabled hydrophone systems and assessing the suitability of the dynamic range to the prevailing noise conditions.
 Approaches are proposed based on tracking variability in the primary mode, detection and classification of persistent tonal components, and automatic detection of dynamic range exceedance.
 Scenarios based on data from ONC observatories are presented.